adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 Also, mixins easily end up with many rules, multiple parameters, and conditionality.
 This is complicated.
 Complicated is hard to maintain.

 To mitigate this complexity, we can create granular mixins, such as one for red text.
 At first this seems better.
-But isn't the declaration of a red mixin, the same as the declaring the rule itself i.e. `color: red`?
+But isn't the declaration of a red mixin, the same as the rule itself i.e. `color: red`?

 If we need to update the rule in multiple places, a search and replace might be all that's necessary.
 Also, when the red *mixin* changes to *orange*, its name will need updating anyway.

 With all that said, mixins can be very useful.
 We might, for example, want to apply *clearfix* rules across different elements and only within certain breakpoints.
-The mixin, allows us to use this well-understood set of related rules many times over.
+This is something that vanilla CSS can't do.

-So mixins are not *bad* as such, we just have to be careful with them.
-We should use them, but do so judiciously.
+So mixins are not *bad* as such, it's just that we should use them *judiciously*.

 ## What about performance?